 Common Name(s): big galleta.

-Functional group and bloom season: H. rigida is a common late season perennial grass that may flower throughout the year (Columbus 2012f).
+Functional group and bloom season: Hilaria rigida is a common late season perennial grass that may flower throughout the year (Columbus 2012f).

 Distribution in Mojave/Habitat: Big galleta grows in sandy to rocky soil in flats, washes, sand dunes, and scrublands in the southern and eastern Mojave Desert (Columbus 2012f).